h-attila/zerda-exam-python/README.md

 #### Your answer:

 Wee need to do the following steps:
-1. First we need import the Python Tkinter drawing module: 'from tkinter import *'
+1. First we need import the Python Tkinter drawing module: 'from tkinter import *'.
+This contains the graphical tools.
+    Tkinter's image handling is limited (only some basic type allowed) so we need use PIL module if we would like to use other type of images (eg. jpg, png) in the canvas.
+We can use pil: 'from PIL import Image, ImageTk'

 2. need to create a blank canvas.
 It has three steps: (1) creating a root variable for graphics, (2) define the canvas, (3) draw it (or create it)